Up-cycling Fashion

 Objective

-• Can users successfully navigate through the checkout process?
+• Can users navigate checkout without confusion?

 Tasks